Rillian-Grant/oneCommandShell/README.md

 ## How to use

-Download the oneCommandShell.py file, make it executable with: "chmod u+x oneCommandShell.py" and run it.
+Download the oneCommandShell.py file, make it executable with: '''chmod u+x oneCommandShell.py''' and run it.
 You will see a prompt looking like this:

+'''
 Enter command to use as prefix:
+'''

 Enter your command, for example docker and you will see a prompt like this:

+'''
 docker>
+'''

 Now anything you enter will be prefixed by docker and a space.